emacsmirror/hotdesk/README.md

 Normally that's all you need, however you can view and edit the labels assigned to buffers directly with:

- * `C-c C-k l` open the list editor to manage the current buffer's labels, eg.
+ * `C-c C-d l` open the list editor to manage the current buffer's labels, eg.

         family.org  Label
         [ ]         work
         [x]         personal

- * `C-c C-k =` show the current buffer's labels
+ * `C-c C-d =` show the current buffer's labels
- * `C-c C-k +` add current frame label to the current buffer
+ * `C-c C-d +` add current frame label to the current buffer
- * `C-c C-k -` remove current frame label from the current buffer, and hide the buffer without killing
+ * `C-c C-d -` remove current frame label from the current buffer, and hide the buffer without killing

 Add and remove are useful because `hotdesk` doesn't prevent you (or Emacs) visiting any buffer you like within any frame.